CALICO REBELLION

 Although none were Native Americans, they called themselves Calico Indians, invoking a strong connection to Boston Tea Party protestors and the struggle for American independence.

 The uprising paved the way to land reform across America, and the creation of Abraham Lincoln’s Republican Party.
-Three of the five committee members that formed the Republican Party in 1854 — the anti-slavery party of “free soil and free men” — were “Calico Indians” from this area.
+Two of the five committee members that formed the Republican Party in 1854 — the anti-slavery party of “free soil and free men” — were activists of the Anti-Rent Movement from this area.

 Today those farmers’ descendants’ are making this overlooked, yet pivotal moment in American history tangible through their unique connection to the past.